-Global macroeconomic conditions continued to impact our business in fiscal year 2023.
+Global macroeconomic conditions continued to impact our business in fiscal year 2024.
 The market continues to experience disruptions with respect to inflationary pressures, consumer demand, hospital operating procedures and workflow.
-The reliability of our supply chain, labor shortages, backlog and 40-year high inflation rates (including the cost and availability of raw materials, direct labor and shipping) have impacted our business.
 Despite these persistent challenges, we made significant progress in our transformation into a customer-focused, technology-driven, growth-oriented company.
-We maintained our focus on disciplined investments in talent and technologies to drive revenue growth for our company in large, fast growing, highly profitable markets and augmented our operations by adding manufacturing capacity through a supply agreement with a partner in Costa Rica.
-In fiscal year 2023, we initiated and executed on strategic research & development and sales & marketing investments in our growth platforms, which drove growth in fiscal year 2023 and we believe positions us well for fiscal year 2024.
+We maintained our focus on disciplined investments in talent and technologies to drive revenue growth for our company in large, fast growing, highly profitable markets.
+In fiscal year 2024, we initiated and executed on strategic research & development and sales & marketing investments in our growth platforms, which drove growth in fiscal year 2024 and we believe positions us well for fiscal year 2025.
+Specifically, we completed enrollment in two important trials related to our AlphaVac and NanoKnife product lines, and we secured a 510k clearance as well as European Union CE mark approval for AlphaVac for the treatment of pulmonary embolism.